Is the cloud-based visualization system in Smart O&M useful?

 This is a reasonable trend, but at the same time, more and more people are realizing that beyond choosing the right drone and obtaining professional pilot licenses, the analysis and organization of the massive amount of inspection data after the flight is a major challenge.
-For medium- to large-scale solar power systems, which typically consist of a vast number of regularly arranged module arrays, thermal image anomalies pose issues in both analysis and accurate localization.
+For medium to large-scale PV systems, which typically consist of a vast number of regularly arranged module arrays, thermal image anomalies pose issues in both analysis and accurate localization.
 When many thermal defects are present, ensuring precise localization can take engineers several days or even longer.
 In fact, the analysis workload often far exceeds the actual drone flight time.
 In addition to the challenge of labeling and mapping, the presentation of the results is another serious issue.
 If there are errors in the system’s module layout diagrams or mistakes in manual labeling and interpretation, on-site personnel may remove the wrong modules, wasting time and resources.
 Frequent errors can lead to serious dissatisfaction, rendering the thermal aerial inspection results meaningless.
 Another problem with manual reporting is that the report formats and standards vary depending on the person who creates them.
 This inconsistency makes it difficult to compare reports from different time periods, resulting in lost opportunities to monitor system degradation or maintenance trends over time.

 Leave a Reply